Account

 3. Retirement plans

-If you worked for an employer that offered an employee retirement plan, you would be able to save money on a tax-deferred basis for retirement.
+If you worked for an employer that offered an employee retirement plan, you would be able to lower your income tax by making tax-deferred retirement contributions.
 Self-employed people can also take advantage of retirement plan tax breaks.
 One option is to establish a Solo 401(k), designed for self-employed persons who do not have employees.
+If you have employees, you might consider establishing a SIMPLE IRA or a SEP IRA.
 Review the IRS contribution limits, which are updated annually, to determine how much you can contribute and deduct for the most recent tax year.
 Your IRA contributions may also be deductible.

 4. Business meals

-For 2022, self-employed persons and small business owners were able to deduct 100% of business-related meals (food and beverages) purchased at restaurants when there was a legitimate business purpose for the meal.
-For 2023, the deduction is now back down to 50% of business-related meals.
-This can still be a good deduction, depending on your line of work and industry.
+For 2024 and 2025, self-employed persons and small business owners can deduct 50% of business-related meals (food and beverages) purchased at restaurants when there was a legitimate business purpose for the meal.

 5. Advertising and marketing costs